The Problem - Robocalls

-Talkdesk has been working closely with its provider partners to implement SHAKEN/STIR and ensure compliance with the FCC and CRTC mandates.
 All purchased Talkdesk numbers associated with a customer’s account are automatically partially verified (B) without requiring any additional action from the customer.
-This applies to all numbers that have already been purchased or that are newly purchased.

 Getting Full Attestation (A)

 In order to obtain Full Attestation (A) you will need to submit information about your business as well as nominate one or two representatives.
 This information must be submitted and will then be verified in order to create a business profile.
-After verification, all US and Canada based phone numbers in your account will be associated with your business profile.
-The process usually takes between 24h to 48h and, once completed, will allow all phone calls made from your account’s US/Canada-based phone numbers, or any newly purchased phone numbers, to be signed with full attestation.
+After verification, all US-based phone numbers in your account will be associated with your business profile.
+The process usually takes between 24h to 48h and, once completed, will allow all phone calls made from your account’s US-based phone numbers to be signed with full attestation.

 To register, you’ll need to collect the necessary information about your business and representatives.
 Please download the business profile spreadsheet (at the bottom of this page) and submit this information by opening a case with Talkdesk Support.
 We will take the steps to register the business profile as well as associate the corresponding phone numbers to it.

-What will happen to calls that don’t have full attestation?
+What happens to calls that don’t have full attestation?

 How does this impact Verified Caller IDs?